TDSSEC/AIO-Enum/README.md

 Optional Arguments:
---tcpportrange)      TCP Ports for scanning in nmap format, e.g. 1-1024,8080,8443. *Default is all ports" --udpportrange)      UDP ports for scanning in nmap format, e.g. 161,500. *Default is 53,69,123,161,500,1434" --nmap-minhost)      Minimum hostgroup size for nmap. *Default value is 50" --nmap-minrate)      Minimum rate for nmap. *Default value is 200" --masscan-maxrate)   Maximum rate for masscan. *Default value is 500"
+--tcpportrange)      TCP Ports for scanning in nmap format, e.g. 1-1024,8080,8443. *Default is all ports" --udpportrange)      UDP ports for scanning in nmap format, e.g. 161,500. *Default is 53,69,123,161,500,1434" --top100)      	     Top 100 most common TCP Ports *Default is all ports" --top1000)      	   Top 1000 most common TCP Ports *Default is all ports" --nmap-minhost)      Minimum hostgroup size for nmap. *Default value is 50" --nmap-minrate)      Minimum rate for nmap. *Default value is 200" --masscan-maxrate)   Maximum rate for masscan. *Default value is 500"